 Instead of thinking of my blog as a journal where the posts are read and then forgotten or each builds off of the last, I think about each post as an opportunity to attract new people to my site that may be interested in a very specific topic, serve them up great content and ultimately, invite them to go deeper with me and my brand.

 Maybe it’s my “How to Start an Airbnb” or my capsule wardrobe posts that attracted someone to my site initially.
-Perhaps they were searching for how to set up Google Analytics or what apps I use grow my Instagram.
-It’s possible they found me when searching about how to write a better bio or googled to find resource on how to price their services.
+Perhaps they were searching for how to set up Google Analytics or what apps I use to grow my Instagram.
+It’s possible they found me when searching about how to write a better bio or googled to find resources on how to price their services.

 Because I have over a thousand posts that took years to write, I have very specific topics to offer my audience and attract them whether it’s through a pin on Pinterest, SEO – search engine optimization, a Facebook post or guest posts.
 I recently checked out my top 10 all-time blog posts and some were from all the way back in 2015!
 That means, work that I did 3 years ago is still attracting new people to my site each and every day.
 To me, it says that blogging is alive and well.